kitten-science/kitten-scientists/docs/current/docs/development/development.md

 1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.10`.
 Make sure to also search for `beta.10`, `beta10`, and references to _future_ releases that need to point to the _new future_ release!

+1. There are other hardcoded version references in `infrastructure` and `action-release-info`.
+Those must be updated as well, and the entire changeset needs to be cycled through the deployment chain!

 !!! note

     Don't forget to publish the drafted release on GitHub!